KaranP25/sudoku-game/README.md

 # sudoku-game
-Sudoku game built using user requirements.
+Sudoku game built using user requirements in Java.